edgio-docs/edgio-docs/src/guides/v7/logs/rtld.md

     <Callout type="info">

-      RTLD WAF requires WAF Premier, WAF Standard, or WAF Essentials.
-If you currently have WAF Insights and would like to use this capability, please contact your CDN account manager to upgrade to the full version.
+      RTLD WAF requires {{ PRODUCT_SECURITY }} Premier, Standard, or Essentials.
+If you currently have {{ PRODUCT_SECURITY }} Insights and would like to use this capability, contact your account manager to upgrade to the full version.

     </Callout>